Ran-Mori/study-notes/os.md

 * network/internet socket - it is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.
 * socket descriptor - it is a handle created by the network protocol stack api for each socket(internet socket) created by an application.
 In Unix-like operating systems, this descriptor is a type of file descriptor.
 * socket addresses - it is is the triad of transport protocol, IP address, and port number.
-Transport protocol usually is tcp, but it doesn't have to.
+Transport protocol usually is tcp, but it doesn't have to, for example udp instead.
 * socket api - The application programming interface (API) that programs use to communicate with the protocol stack, using network sockets, is called a socket API.
 Internet socket APIs are usually based on the Berkeley sockets standard.

 ### diffrent types